Mistralys/cyberpunk-mod-db-php/README.md

 cache directory.
 This is done for performance reasons, as the mod data is read from my individual files in the filesystem.

-The cache is created automatically the first time a collection instance is created.
+The cache is created and updated automatically following the version of the mod database.

 #### Turning off caching